offujimori/CloudWalk-Case/README.md

 # CloudWalk-Case

-Please add the "payload" file to the same foulder as the IsolationForest_ML_Anti_Fraud
+Please add the "payload" file to the same foulder as the IsolationForest Anti-Fraud

 LIBRARIES: numpy, pandas, flask, sklearn